open/close all folders

 - Jim Morrison is often said to be the Trope Codifier for this.

-- The Who are real-life examples of four different garden-variety rock-star stereotypes: the Memetic Sex God (Roger Daltrey), the hotel-wrecking, drug-running madman (Keith Moon), the tortured artist trying to keep his head and his band together (Pete Townshend), and The Quiet One who's nevertheless Not so Above It All (John Entwistle).
+- The Who are real-life examples of four different garden-variety rock-star stereotypes: the sex symbol (Roger Daltrey), the hotel-wrecking, drug-running madman (Keith Moon), the tortured artist trying to keep his head and his band together (Pete Townshend), and The Quiet One who's nevertheless Not So Above It All (John Entwistle).
 It could be argued that any example of this trope will fall under one or more of these categories.

 - The Masters Of The Universe Power Tour, a live stage show from 1987, featured the new character Songster — simply put, an Eternian rock star.
 The Power Tour was the only medium to ever feature the character... which is arguably for the best.

-- Rock Zilla in My Dad The Rock Star prefers to act like a space case, but is actually clasically trained and can keep up with his snooty, orchestrally trained father when he is of a mind to.
+- Rock Zilla in My Dad the Rock Star prefers to act like a space case, but is actually classically trained and can keep up with his snooty, orchestrally trained father when he is of a mind to.